Skip to main content

 Choose KWEB if: You want investors with high conviction in china's long-term digital economy growth, those seeking value-oriented tech exposure at lower multiples than us tech, international diversifiers who want concentrated access to chinese internet leaders.
 It's managed by KraneShares with an expense ratio of 0.69%.

-Choose MCHI if: You want investors wanting diversified single-country chinese equity exposure across all sectors, those who prefer broad market coverage over concentrated internet or tech bets, portfolio builders looking for a comprehensive china allocation in their international sleeve.
+Choose MCHI if: You want investors wanting diversified single-country chinese equity exposure across all sectors, those who prefer broad market coverage over concentrated internet or tech bets, portfolio builders looking for a detailed china allocation in their international sleeve.
 It's managed by BlackRock with an expense ratio of 0.59%.

 Can You Own Both KWEB and MCHI?